earlution/dev-toolkit/KB/PM_and_Portfolio/rituals/policy/kanban-governance-policy.md

 ## 7. Next Steps

-1. Finish **Story 001 – Set Up Kanban and Versioning for Vibe Dev Kit**:
+1. Finish **Story 001 – Set Up Kanban and Versioning for AI Dev Kit**:
    - Decide on a dev-kit versioning schema.
    - Document it under `KB/Architecture/Standards_and_ADRs/`.
    - Update this policy to align with that schema.